tmshkr/tmshkr.com/content/blog/building-with-gatsby/index.md

 After overcoming a bit of a learning curve, I had a lot of fun getting started with Gatsby.
 I began with the [`gatsby-starter-blog`](https://github.com/gatsbyjs/gatsby-starter-blog) and borrowed some code from [`overreacted.io`](https://github.com/gaearon/overreacted.io) to handle theming.
 I then made a new [`Navbar`](https://github.com/tmshkr/gatsby-blog/blob/master/src/components/Navbar.js) using React Hooks and included some new styling.

 I did run into an issue while migrating my blog posts from Jekyll.
-I was using the `script` tag in the markdown for a [blog post](/blog/data-visualization/), because it worked with Jekyll in order to include a d3.js chart.
+I was using `script` tags in the markdown for a [blog post](/blog/data-visualization/), because it worked with Jekyll in order to include a d3.js chart.
 Gatsby wasn't allowing the scripts to execute, so I modified the [`BlogPostTemplate`](https://github.com/tmshkr/gatsby-blog/blob/master/src/templates/blog-post.js) component to allow injecting the scripts specified in the [`markdown`](https://github.com/tmshkr/gatsby-blog/blob/master/content/blog/data-visualization/index.md) frontmatter:

 ```javascript
 class BlogPostTemplate extends React.Component {